White Town: Artistry

 Mishra has said, "I'm a mediocre singer, I'm a terrible guitarist, I'm a pretty good keyboardist, I'm a good producer, not amazing, but good."
 Noting his status as a one-hit wonder, he said it is "better than a no-hit wonder" and elaborated, "To be a professional musician and to be entertaining people twenty years after my biggest hit, I feel like I'm the luckiest person alive.
 Just to have one song that connects with people—most musicians dream their entire lives of having that."

 Personal life

 Mishra became straight edge at the age of sixteen and is a radical Marxist; he has been outspoken about his beliefs.
-He identifies as genderqueer and polyamorous.